ARTIST-Association/ARTIST/docs/artist_under_the_hood.rst

 surface point is associated with exactly one surface normal.
 Consequently, the number of surface points is always equal to the number of surface normals.

-A parameter that may require additional explanation is ``N_active``, which denotes the number of `active` heliostats.
+A parameter that may require additional explanation is ``N_active``, which denotes the number of *active* heliostats.
 This parameter allows specific heliostats to be addressed during operational tasks, such as calibration or optimization.
 ``N_active`` can even be larger than ``N``, since a single heliostat can be duplicated multiple times to represent different training data samples in the optimization process.
 In this case, ``N_active`` counts all active heliostats including their duplicates.

-To better understand this concept, we need to consider `heliostat groups`, which we discuss in the next section.
+To better understand this concept, we need to consider *heliostat groups*, which we discuss in the next section.

 Heliostat Groups
 ----------------

 In a solar tower power plant, a heliostat field may consist of multiple heliostat types with different mechanical designs.
 For example, heliostats may be equipped with different numbers of actuators or different kinematics models.
-However, batch processing in ``ARTIST`` --where multiple heliostats are processed simultaneously -- requires that all heliostats behave identically.
+However, batch processing in ``ARTIST`` -- where multiple heliostats are processed simultaneously -- requires that all heliostats behave identically.
 This is not the case when heliostats use different actuator or kinematics types.

-That is why ``ARTIST`` internally organizes heliostats into `heliostat groups`.
+That is why ``ARTIST`` internally organizes heliostats into *heliostat groups*.
 A single ``HeliostatGroup`` contains all heliostats in the field that share the same combination of actuator and kinematics types.
 Multiple different groups may exist within a single heliostat field.
 Batch processing is performed within each group, while different groups are processed sequentially.

-To support heliostat groups, actuators, and kinematics models, ``ARTIST`` provides abstract base classes that define common methods implemented by each subtype.
+``ARTIST`` provides abstract base classes for heliostat groups, actuators, and kinematics models that define common methods to be implemented by each subtype.

 When initializing a ``HeliostatGroup`` in ``ARTIST``, its type is automatically inferred by checking the provided actuator and kinematics types.
 In practice, this means that you never have to worry about creating a heliostat group